cljsjs/packages/google-maps/README.md

 of the ClojureScript compiler.

 The jar only provides an extern file required for advanced compilation.
-The Google Maps js API will still need to provided through some other mechanism.
+The Google Maps js API will still need to be provided through some other mechanism.

 [Extern only packages](https://github.com/cljsjs/packages/wiki/Extern-only-packages)